BRTNetwork/brt-lib/docs/index.md

 "X7AcgcsBL6XDcUb289X4mJ8djcdyKaB5hJDWMArnXr61cqZ"
 ```

-An *address* refers to a specific XRP Ledger account.
+An *address* refers to a specific BRT Ledger account.
 It is a base-58 encoding of a hash of the account's public key.
 There are two kinds of addresses in common use:

 ### Classic Address